-Dzmitry Navazhylau, former director of the news agency BelaPAN, has been serving a six-year sentence on charges of creating an extremist group and large-scale tax evasion since October 2022.
+Dzmitry Navazhylau, former director of the news agency BelaPAN, has been serving a six-year sentence since October 2022 on charges of creating an extremist group and large-scale tax evasion.
 Belarus police detained Navazhylau during raids on his apartment and BelaPAN’s offices in August 2021.

 In January 2021, police searched BelaPAN’s Minsk headquarters in connection with a criminal investigation into former deputy director Andrei Aliaksandrau and confiscated documents and the hard drive of the editorial office’s main server, according to U.S. Congress-funded broadcaster Radio Free Europe/Radio Liberty (RFE/RL).

-On the morning of August 18, 2021, officers from the Belarusian Investigative Committee of searched Navazhylau’s home, BelaPAN’s editorial offices, and the homes of five of the agency’s employees.
+On the morning of August 18, 2021, officers from the Belarusian Investigative Committee searched Navazhylau’s home, the homes of five of the agency’s employees, and BelaPAN’s editorial offices.

-Following the search, officers took Navazhylau to the Investigative Committee headquarters in Minsk for questioning, and then placed him under arrest for 72 hours at the Akrestsina Detention Facility in Minsk, according to Korovenkova.
+Following the search, officers took Navazhylau to the Investigative Committee headquarters in Minsk for questioning and then placed him under arrest for 72 hours at the Akrestsina Detention Facility, according to a former colleague of the journalists.

-Also on August 18, the Investigative Committee announced on Telegram that Navazhylau, along with BelaPAN director and editor Iryna Leushyna and the outlet’s accountant Katsyaryna Boeva, had been arrested on suspicion of organizing or participating in gross violations of public order.
-That charge carries a sentence of up to four years in prison, according to Article 342, Part 1, of the country’s criminal code.
+Also on August 18, 2021, the Investigative Committee announced on Telegram that Navazhylau, along with BelaPAN director and editor Iryna Leushyna and the outlet’s accountant Katsyaryna Boeva, had been arrested on suspicion of organizing or participating in gross violations of public order, which carries a sentence of up to four years in prison, according to Article 342, Part 1, of the country’s criminal code.
 The statement also accused unnamed BelaPAN managers of evading an unspecified amount in taxes, a charge punishable by up to 12 years in prison under Article 243 of the criminal code, depending on the sum involved.

-On August 19, a day after the arrests, a group of eight major Belarusian human rights groups, legal groups, and journalists’ associations declared Leushyna, Boeva, and Navazhylau as political prisoners.
+A day after the arrests, a group of eight major Belarusian human rights groups, legal groups, and journalists’ associations declared Leushyna, Boeva, and Navazhylau political prisoners.

 Since December 2020, Belarus authorities have brought tax evasion accusations against management figures at the independent trade organization Press Club Belarus and at the country’s largest independent media outlet, TUT.by.

-On September 7, Naviny cited an informed source as saying that Navazhylau and Leushyna had been officially charged with large-scale tax evasion the previous week.
-The large-scale tax evasion charge replaced the “organizing or participating in gross violations of public order” charge for both Leushyna and Navazhylau, according to banned Belarusian human rights organization Viasna
+On September 7, 2021, Naviny cited an informed source as saying that Navazhylau and Leushyna had been officially charged with large-scale tax evasion.
+The large-scale tax evasion charge replaced the “organizing or participating in gross violations of public order” charge for both Leushyna and Navazhylau, according to banned Belarusian human rights organization Viasna.

-On April 4, 2022, news media reported that the prosecutor’s office had sent a case against Navazhylau, Leushyna, and Aliaksandrau to a Minsk court.
+On April 4, 2022, news media reported that the prosecutor’s office had sent a case to a Minsk court against Navazhylau, Leushyna, and Aliaksandrau.
 Navazhylau was charged with creating an extremist group and large-scale tax evasion, according to those reports and Viasna.

-Navazhylau is held at the Pretrial Detention Center No. 2 in the northeastern city of Vitebsk, according to Viasna.
+Navazhylau is held at the Prison No. 3 in the northeastern city of Vit’ba, according to Viasna.

-In September 2022, CPJ called the Ministry of Interior’s press service, but nobody answered the phone.
+In October 2023, CPJ called the Belarusian Ministry of Interior for comment, but nobody answered the phone.
 CPJ emailed the Belarusian Investigative Committee but did not receive any replies.